Tasmania's skilled migration program is for people wanting to move to the state who have a skill that we need.

 - State nominations have no occupation ceilings and once you are nominated in SkillSelect you can immediately apply for a visa.

 - Staff from the Department of State Growth Business and Skilled Migration Unit provide support to applicants during the application process and at the time successful applicants arrive in Tasmania.

-- Applicants for state nominated visas have more occupations to choose from with access to the State Migration Plan PDF, 88.78 KB and Consolidated Sponsored Occupations List (CSOL) (people applying for the Skilled Independent visa must use the short Skilled Occupation List).
+- Applicants for state nominated visas have more occupations to choose from with access to the Tasmanian Skilled Occupations List PDF, 308.61 KB and Consolidated Sponsored Occupations List (CSOL) (people applying for the Skilled Independent visa must use the short Skilled Occupation List).

 The two general skilled migration visas that require state government nomination are the skilled nominated visa (subclass 190) which is a permanent resident visa, and the skilled regional visa (subclass 489) which is a provisional visa.